Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Simulations

-\textbf{(2) Impact of subtask structure:} In Fig. 4, we fix the total input data size and computational workloads of the application tasks and change the number of subtasks by further splitting some of them.
-For a fixed subtask number, we adopt different task offloading decisions (i.e., the optimal, equal, and random assignment).
-Undoubtedly, optimal offloading decision always has the best performance, since it always selects the offloading decision associated with the lowest AEC.
-Random assignment significantly increases AEC since it undergoes high uncertainty.
-The performance of equal assignment lies between the above two.
-Moreover, from a general perspective, we can tell the pattern that the finer the division of subtasks, the better the Tier-1 method will work.
-Therefore, for a certain offloading method, the AEC will decrease with the number of subtasks.
-However, this conclusion is drawn based on extensive experimental results and is applicable to the most cases, and exceptions may exist for certain special scenarios.
+\textbf{(2) Impact of subtask structure:} In Fig.~\ref{vt_subtask_structure}, we fix the total data size and computational workloads of the application tasks and change the number of subtasks by further splitting some of them.
+For each subtask number, different offloading decisions (i.e., optimal, equal, and random assignment) are considered.
+The optimal assignment consistently achieves the lowest AEC, whereas random assignment leads to significantly higher AEC due to its inherent uncertainty.
+Furthermore, a general trend can be observed that finer-grained subtask partitioning provides the proposed method with greater scheduling flexibility, thereby achieving lower AEC.
+This conclusion is supported by extensive experiments and holds for most scenarios, although exceptions may exist in certain special cases.

-\textbf{(3) Impact of V2V bandwidth and distance between NV and HV:} In the scenario of Fig. 5, we set $B_{V2V}$ as $0.5 MHz$, $1 MHz$, $5 MHz$, $10 MHz$ and $100 MHz$.
-It can be observed that the AEC continues to decrease as $B_{V2V}$ increases, which can be interpreted from two perspectives: On the one hand, to achieve the same link data rate, the larger the $B_{V2V}$, the less transmit power needed.
-On the other hand, for a fixed transmit power, a larger $B_{V2V}$ will increase the link data rate.
-Hence, the transmission delay is reduced.
-Thus, there is more time left for the computation part for vehicles, which means they can compute with lower CPU frequency.
-This is less energy-consuming.
-Plus, for a fixed $B_{V2V}$, the longer the distance between two vehicles, the higher the AEC due to the need for a larger transmit power.
-However, the increase is not significant, since transmission energy consumption accounts for a small proportion compared to computation energy consumption.
+\textbf{(3) Impact of V2V bandwidth and distance between RV and SV:} In the scenario of Fig.~\ref{vt_v2v_bandwidth}, $B_{V2V}$ is set to $0.5$, $1$, $5$, $10$, and $100$ MHz.
+The AEC decreases continuously with increasing $B_{V2V}$, which can be interpreted from two perspectives: On the one hand, a larger $B_{V2V}$ requires lower transmit power to achieve the same data rate.
+On the other hand, under fixed transmit power, a larger bandwidth increases the data rate and reduces the transmission delay.
+Consequently, more time is available for task computation, allowing vehicles to operate at lower CPU frequencies with reduced energy cost.
+In addition, for a fixed $B_{V2V}$, larger inter-vehicle distances result in higher AEC due to the increased transmit power requirement.
+However, this increase remains limited since transmission energy accounts for a small portion of the total energy consumption.